matheger/matheger.github.io/_projects/1_fakenews.md

 {:.caption}
 Blue words tend to classify as "true" articles, orange words as "fake" ones; word size and colour saturation indicate effect strength.
 Made using [wordclouds.com](https://www.wordclouds.com).

+With the numeric parameters from the logistic regression model, we can do another experiment: How does the accuracy of the model evolve if we only include a certain amount of the strongest parameters?
+In other words: What performance impact do we get from ignoring all signal words except for the top X% of positive and the negative parameters?
+This is easy to calculate by zeroing the input feature vectors for all excluded regressors and calculating the resulting performance statistics for the validation set.

+{:.center-image}
+{% include_relative fakenews_assets/logreg-num-features-plot.html %}{:style="font-style:normal; width:50%; height:250pt"}

+{:.caption style="margin-top:4pt"}
+Accuracy evolution of the logistic regression model with the amount of included features.
+For each data point, the given percentage of strongest parameters (positive and negative each) is retained, all other input features are zeroed.

+Unsurprisingly, ignoring many of the "significant" words decreases the model performance -- but not as strongly as we might expect.
+At the 5% mark, only the top two positive (*say*, *minister*) and top three negative (*gop*, *hill*, *watch*) features are included; yet the model still manages to predict three out of any four articles in the validation set correctly!
+Another point of interest are the accuracy "plateaus" around the 30% and 60% areas.
+Apparently, the combination of features that are selected at these percentages lead to essentially no net gain in model performance, but finding detailed explanations for this effect would require in-depth analyses that are beyond our scope here.

 **To be continued...**